2008 Pittsburgh Steelers season: Week 10: vs. Indianapolis Colts

 Both the Steelers and Indianapolis Colts drove more than 60 yards on their opening offensive drives, each scored a touchdown to bring the score to 7–7 after the first quarter.
 A Steelers 42-yard flea flicker advanced the ball to the 2 yard line.
 On the following play Mewelde Moore scored his second touchdown of the game.
 The Steelers extended their lead to ten, but an interception with 1:30 remaining in the half led to a Colts touchdown—bringing the halftime score to 17–14.

 The Colts kicked a 36-yard field goal in the third quarter to tie the game at 17.
 A Steelers field goal in the final quarter gave them a three-point lead.
 The Colts scored on Peyton Manning's third touchdown pass of the game to take the lead with 3:10 remaining in regulation.
 The Steelers drove from their own 27 yard line to the Colts' 27 yard line, but a 4th down Hail Mary attempt from Roethlisberger was intercepted in the end zone as time expired.

+The loss ended the Steelers 12-game home winning streak against the Colts, losing to them for the first time since the 1968 season.